fscorrupt/awesome-stars/README.md

 ## Python

+- [bibanon/tubeup](https://github.com/bibanon/tubeup) - Use yt-dlp to download video and upload to the Internet Archive with metadata.
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 - [cumulo-autumn/StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) - StreamDiffusion: A Pipeline-Level Solution for Real-Time Interactive Generation
 - [meeb/tubesync](https://github.com/meeb/tubesync) - Syncs YouTube channels and playlists to a locally hosted media server